-With this year’s trend favouring fluffier, bushier, more natural brows, it has suddenly become more important to know how to get thicker eyebrows, or at least how to fake the look and feel of thick eyebrows.
+With this year’s trend favouring fluffier, more natural brows, it has suddenly become more important to know how to get thicker eyebrows.
+Or at least fake it until you make it.

 READ NEXT: Thinning eyebrows and what causes hair loss

-Alternatively, if you don’t care about trends, you may still be keen to know how to make eyebrows grow because thinning eyebrows can age you prematurely, as can having the wrong eyebrow shape for your face and eye shape.
+However, even if you don’t care about trends, you may still be keen to know how to make eyebrows grow.
+Thinning eyebrows can age you prematurely, as can having the wrong eyebrow shape for your face and eye shape.
 You can read more about how to do eyebrows in our guide.

-Below we’ve detailed five tips on how to get thicker eyebrows – either naturally or by faking it until you make it.
+Below we’ve detailed five tips on how to get thicker eyebrows – either naturally or using the best brow products.

 Stop waxing and threading too.
 Let your eyebrows breathe.
 It may be that you don’t know how much they can grow because you haven’t allowed them to reach their full potential.